tvnn/netvisor/README.md

 NetVisor consists of two components:

 **Server**: Central hub that stores network data, generates topology visualizations, and serves the web UI.
-Runs as a Docker container with a SQLite database.
+Runs as a Docker container with a PostgreSql database.

 **Daemon**: Lightweight agent that performs network scanning and reports back to the server.
 Can run on one or multiple hosts to map different network segments.